formatjs/formatjs/packages/formatjs/packages/intl-messageformat/README.md

     "!"
 ]
 ```

+The `Array` may contain `Strings` or pattern `Objects`.
+Read more about [Pattern Objects](#message-pattern-objects)

-The `Array` is stored internally until the `format()` method is called with an `Object`
-containing parameters for generating the message.
-The `Array` is then processed
-by converting `Object`s into strings based on the parameters provided and
-concatenating the values together.
+The pattern is stored internally until the `format()` method is called with an `Object` containing parameters for generating the message.
+The `Array` is then processed by converting pattern into strings based on the parameters provided and concatenating the values together.

 ### Features
-Custom formatters can be used to format the value __after__ it is gathered from
-the original process.
-Custom formatters are stored in the message during
-construction as the third parameter.
+Custom formatters can be used to format the value __after__ it is gathered from the original process.
+Custom formatters are stored in the message during construction as the third parameter.
 Formatters are denoted in the token with a colon (:) followed by the formatter name.

 For example you can ensure that certain tokens are always upper cased:
 ```javascript